 Minimize downtime

 A smooth cutover plan is critical.
 Perform migration tests using a replica of your live environment to validate that your websites, databases, or applications work as expected.
-Use tools like rsync or robocopy for data transfer, and schedule the final switchover during low-traffic hours to minimize business disruption.
+Use tools like rsync or robocopy for data transfer, and schedule the final switchover during off-traffic hours to minimize business disruption.
 Always have a rollback plan in case you encounter issues during migration.

 For a more in-depth look at what a dedicated server is and how it can fit into your hosting strategy, visit our What is a Dedicated Server article.

-Linux dedicated server vs Windows: Final Verdict
+🎯 Linux vs Windows Dedicated Server: Final Verdict

 Whatever you choose, 1Gbits has your back with powerful, reliable dedicated server solutions.
 Ready to get started?